ernstlab/ChromGene/README.md

 ## Annotations
 We have generated ChromGene annotations for 127 cell types across 19,919 protein-coding genes using a single, unified model trained on 11 imputed histone marks and DNase.
 We have included these files in the main repository in the files `chromgene_assignments_eids.tsv.gz` for columns corresponding to EIDs, and the longer cell type name in `chromgene_assignments_cell_type_names.tsv.gz`.
 The correspondence between these two is available through Roadmap at https://docs.google.com/spreadsheets/d/1yikGx4MsO9Ei36b64yOy9Vb6oPC5IBGlFbYEt-N6gOM/edit#gid=15.

+# Legends for additional supplementary files
+Supplementary Table 1:
+Mixture enrichments tab – The columns on this tab after the mixture colors are as follows:
+Mnemonic: short identifying name of ChromGene annotation
+Description: short description of ChromGene annotation Overall percentage: percentage of gene-cell type combinations assigned to annotation Median expression: median expression (RPKM) of genes assigned to annotation across 56 cell types with expression [1] Median length (kb): median length (kb) of genes assigned to annotation across all cell types, not including flanking regions Percentage of high-pLI genes (pLI > 0.9): percentage of genes across cell types that have a pLI score > 0.9 Contingency table diagonal / confusion matrix diagonal: percentage consistency of annotations across non-replicate cell types divided by percentage consistency of annotations across replicate cell types
+Cell type specificity: 1 - (contingency table diagonal / confusion matrix diagonal), a metric of cell type specificity

+### Housekeeping gene: gene annotated as housekeeping [35]
+Housekeeping gene percentage: percentage of gene-cell type combinations annotated as a housekeeping gene Housekeeping gene enrichment: fold enrichment of housekeeping genes compared to overall percentage Housekeeping gene log2 enrichment: log2 fold enrichment of housekeeping genes Housekeeping gene enrichment median enrichment p-value: median p-value of housekeeping gene enrichment across cell types

+### Constitutively unexpressed gene: gene that has RPKM < 1 across 56 cell types with expression [1]
+Constitutively unexpressed gene percentage: percentage of gene-cell type combinations annotated as constitutively unexpressed Constitutively unexpressed gene enrichment: fold enrichment of constitutively unexpressed genes compared to overall percentage
+Constitutively unexpressed gene log2 enrichment: log2 fold enrichment of constitutively unexpressed genes Constitutively unexpressed gene median enrichment p-value: median p-value of constitutively unexpressed gene enrichment across cell types

+### Constitutively expressed gene: gene that has RPKM > 1 across 56 cell types with expression [1]
+Constitutively expressed gene percentage: percentage of gene-cell type combinations annotated as constitutively expressed Constitutively expressed gene enrichment: fold enrichment of constitutively expressed genes compared to overall percentage Constitutively expressed gene log2 enrichment: log2 fold enrichment of constitutively expressed genes Constitutively expressed gene median enrichment p-value: median p-value of constitutively expressed gene enrichment across cell types

+### Olfactory gene: gene annotated as olfactory [30]
+Olfactory gene percentage: percentage of gene / cell type combinations annotated as olfactory Olfactory gene enrichment: fold enrichment of olfactory genes compared to overall percentage Olfactory gene log2 enrichment: log2 fold enrichment of olfactory genes Olfactory gene median enrichment p-value: median p-value of olfactory gene enrichment across cell types

+### ZNF gene: gene starts with "ZNF"
+ZNF gene percentage: percentage of gene / cell type combinations annotated as ZNF ZNF gene enrichment: fold enrichment of ZNF genes compared to overall percentage ZNF gene log2 enrichment: log2 fold enrichment of ZNF genes ZNF gene median enrichment p-value: median p-value of ZNF gene enrichment across cell types

+### Cancer and BP GO terms
+Cancer gene sets enriched (adj p < 0.01): the number of cancer gene sets enriched across all cell types for given annotation Cancer gene sets enriched percentage: the percentage of cancer gene sets enriched across all cell types for given annotation BP GO terms enriched (adj p < 0.01): the number of 'Biological Process' GO term gene sets enriched across all cell types for given annotation
+BP GO terms enriched percentage: the percentage of 'Biological Process' GO term gene sets enriched across all cell types for given annotation

+Color (hex): hex color for ChromGene annotation Matplotlib color name: color used in matplotlib for ChromGene annotation [https://xkcd.com/color/rgb/]

+State emissions and enrichments tab – The first column gives a color and number for each mixture.
+The second column gives the mixture mnemonic.
+The third column gives a number to each individual state of the mixture.
+The next 12 columns give the emission probabilities for each chromatin mark as indicated.
+The next two columns gives the maximum and minimum emission probabilities represented as percentages.
+The next column gives the enrichment of the individual states for annotated TSS.
+Individual states within each mixture are ordered in decreasing value of this enrichment.
+The next column gives the initial probability of starting in the state overall.
+The last column gives the initial probability of the state given the mixture.

+Transition Probabilities tab – This tab shows the transition probability indicating the probability when in the state of the row of transitioning to the state of the column.
+Probabilities are shown for individual states of the model which are ordered and colored based on the mixture to which they belong as indicated.

+Supplementary Data: ChromGene annotations
+This is a gzip of a tab delimited file containing the ChromGene annotations for the 127 cell types.
+Each row after the header row corresponds to one gene.
+The first five columns from left to right are the chromosome of the gene, the left-most coordinate of the gene, the right-most coordinate of the gene, the gene symbol, and strand of the gene.
+This is based on hg19 and ENSEMBL v65/GENCODE v10.
+The remaining columns correspond to different cell types for which ChromGene annotations are reported as indicated by the names in the header.